gowtham320/BLENDED_LEARNING-Implementation-of-SVM-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Load Data
+1.Load Data
 Import and prepare the dataset to initiate the analysis workflow.

-Explore Data
+2.Explore Data
 Examine the data to understand key patterns, distributions, and feature relationships.

-Select Features
+3.Select Features
 Choose the most impactful features to improve model accuracy and reduce complexity.

-Split Data
+4.Split Data
 Partition the dataset into training and testing sets for validation purposes.

-Scale Features
+5.Scale Features
 Normalize feature values to maintain consistent scales, ensuring stability during training.

-Train Model with Hyperparameter Tuning
+6.Train Model with Hyperparameter Tuning
 Fit the model to the training data while adjusting hyperparameters to enhance performance.

-Evaluate Model
+7.Evaluate Model
 Assess the model’s accuracy and effectiveness on the testing set using performance metrics.

 ## Program: